yoursunny/NDNts/packages/cli-common/README.md

 `NDNTS_NFDREG=1` environment variable enables prefix registration on the uplink using NFD management protocol.
 If this is set, prefix registration feature will be enabled by `openUplinks` function.

-`NDNTS_NFDREGKEY` environment variable specifies (a prefix of) the signing key for prefix registration commands.
+`NDNTS_NFDREGKEY` environment variable specifies the signing key for prefix registration commands.
 The default is using the same key as `NDNTS_KEY`.